mariotacke/advent-of-code-2015/day-23-opening-the-turing-lock/README.md

 What is **the value in register `b`** when the program in your puzzle input is finished executing?

+## Part Two

+The unknown benefactor is **very** thankful for releasi-- er, helping little Jane Marie with her computer.
+Definitely not to distract you, what is the value in register `b` after the program is finished executing if register `a` starts as `1` instead?

 ## References
 - https://adventofcode.com/2015/day/23